jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_backend.md

 ## Spotlight Diagnostic Server

-The Spotlight Diagnostic Server is at the core of the Spotlight on SQL Server architecture.
+The Spotlight Diagnostic Server is at the core of the Spotlight Enterprise architecture.
 All Spotlight data passes through the Spotlight Diagnostic Server.
 The Spotlight Diagnostic Server is a Windows service.
 It runs under Windows credentials.

 ## Playback Database